 The Titanic ship is a historic icon anywhere in the world, either from its real history or from its 1997 motion picture with Leonardo DiCaprio and Kate Winslet.
 One way or another, it is famously known as the unsinkable ship that did sink.
-Let us dig into great takeaways we can get here to inspire you and your team at your construction company to do better and succeed at your projects.
+Let us dig into great lessons learned from Titanic to inspire you and your team at your construction company to do better and succeed at your projects.

 If this is an article to inspire success why are we taking a look at a boat that sank you may ask yourself now.
 Fact is, many times, we learn better with painful situations.
 So let us learn from other people’s mistakes to avoid them in our lives and careers.